Cluck and Peck: All About Chickens

 Seasonal Adjustments (Shade, Insulation)

-Summer tips: Add reflective sunshades, plant bushes around the coop for natural cover, and make sure vents are fully open.
+• Summer tips: Add reflective sunshades, plant shrubs for cover, open vents fully.

 Predator-Proofing Add-Ons

-Adding locks or carabiners to doors and access points — especially if you’re in fox or raccoon territory.
+• Add locks or carabiners to doors and access points.

 Ventilation Tweaks for Hot Summers

-Install extra mesh vents near the top (heat rises!).
+• Install extra mesh vents near the top.

 Conclusion & Final Recommendation